Fraud: why should I worry?

 Despite the encouraging progress, insurance fraud will remain one of America's largest and costliest crimes for years to come.
 Here are several trends to watch for:

 Large fraud rings.
-Increasingly, organized criminal enterprises are entering insurance fraud.
+Organized fraud rings are spreading.
 They know insurer payment systems well, and can loot insurers with large volumes of claims in short periods of time.
-Staged accident and health-fraud rings are especially active and spreading.
+Staged-crash and health-fraud rings are especially active and spreading.

 Aging Boomers.
 Millions of Baby Boomers are retiring and needing more healthcare.
 Seniors will remain major targets of insurance swindles.
 Schemes involving medical-identity theft, Medicare, Medicaid and other insurance programs likely will continue spreading.